Residential Methodology

 USDA NHANES Survey[50]

-__residential_example_percent_obtained_from_grocery_stores__% of __residential_example_refed_food_category__ obtained from grocery stores (as opposed to restaurants, farmers markets, food banks, gas stations, home gardens, etc.)
+90.80% of Tomatoes obtained from grocery stores (as opposed to restaurants, farmers markets, food banks, gas stations, home gardens, etc.)

 Tons Obtained Elsewhere